emagiz/emdocs/referenceguide/xml-to-string-transformer.md

+---
+id: xml-to-string-transformer
+title: XML to string transformer
-# XML to string transformer
+sidebar_label: XML to string transformer
+---
 #### A payload transformer that converts different types of payloads (that represent XML documents) to a String.
 A payload transformer that converts different types of payloads (that represent XML documents) to a string.